remis-astr/Rpicamera/README.md

 - Propose new features
 - Fix bugs
 - Add support for new sensors
-- Find a solution to implement RAW video mode -> SER (not found yet)
+- Find a solution to implement RAW video mode -> SER (not found yet need help)
-- Develop auto-stretch for preview
+- Develop auto-stretch for preview -> done
 - Develop native live stacking integration?

 ## License